Nihal Sarin: Training

 Nihal's first coach was Mathew P. Joseph Pottoore, a chess coach at his school.
 Nirmal E P, the Kerala State Champion, started training Nihal when he was eight years old.

-He was trained by Dimitri Komarov from 2013 to 2019.
-He has been working with Srinath Narayanan since 2016.
+Nihal was trained by Dimitri Komarov from 2013 to 2019.
+He was also trained by Srinath Narayanan from 2016 to 2022.
 Since late 2020, Nihal is also trained by Viswanathan Anand as part of the WestBridge-Anand Chess Academy.
+He started working with GM Vishnu Prasanna V.